Training Lions & Tigers:

 -- and not does not learn to take responsibility for his or her behavior.

-a child "Why," it's easy to slip in some guilt - "Why did you do this?
+"Why," it's easy to slip in some guilt - "Why did you do this?
 You upset me so much.
 You made me feel terrible."

 Stay away from guilt.